 This web page is in transition since the activation process for version 17 is different from earlier versions.
 Our page about prior versions may be of use but probably not.

-In order to obtain ChemDraw Professional 17, you must at register an @berkeley.edu email address The UC Berkeley Account ID is: 3663SL
+In order to obtain ChemDraw Professional 17, you must register using an @berkeley.edu email address at the Cambridgesoft registration page.
+The UC Berkeley Account ID is: 3663SL

 Reactivate: The license expires every year at the end of May and must be renewed/reactivated.
-In the past, it was possible to reactive by starting ChemDraw and clicking Reactivate from the Help menu.
-Put in your serial number (and registration code for Mac).
+In the past, it was possible to reactive by starting ChemDraw and clicking Reactivate from the Help menu and typing the activation code.
 We don't know if that still works for version 17.